DeepChainBio/deepchain-apps/README.md

 ```

 The model are furnished, but not mandatory, if you want to make an embedding of your protein sequence.
-Only the ESM (evolutionary scale modeling) model is provided, with different architecture.
+The ESM (evolutionary scale modeling) and protBert models are provided, with different architecture.
 Here for some full details of the architecture (https://github.com/facebookresearch/esm)

 - 'esm1_t6_43M_UR50S'